 Developed after World War II, acetate, a cellulose based material, was the original waterproof, plastic colour media.
-It is capable of withstanding temperatures of around 100 C, is tougher than Gelatin, and as said, is not soluable in water.
+It is capable of withstanding temperatures of around 100 C, is tougher than Gelatin, and as implied, is not soluable in water.
 However, it's prone to fading, and if subjected to multiple high-heat/cool cycles becomes brittle and will tear or shatter.
-It scratches easily, as well.
+It scratches easily, and if rolled, takes on a curl while in storage.
 The colour range is at least as good as Gelatin.
-As is with gelatin, there is likely no manufacturer currently making an acetate colour medium.
+As with gelatin, there is likely no manufacturer currently making an acetate colour medium.

 PVC was a short-lived alternative to acetate that came out in the 1950s.
 It is no longer made.
-No details regarding colour range or durability are available at this time.
+No details regarding colour range or durability have become available at this time.

 Here was the next material successfully used.
 It can withstand temperatures of 200 C, is waterproof, and is resistant to fading in all but the hottest fixtures.
-This matarial never becomes brittle with use, so it had a much longer service life than the above two.
-Polyester was the colour medium that saw the theatrical colour range expand greatly so that today, there are hundreds of shades available.
+Storage `curl' is less of a problem with this material, as well.
+Because it never becomes brittle with use, it has a much longer service life than the above two.
+Polyester was the colour medium that saw the theatrical colour range expand greatly, so that today there are hundreds of shades available.

 Polycarbonate crinkles and can become brittle after prolonged exposure to high heat.
 However, it remains much more robust in this condition unlike Gelatin, which when it became brittle, tore easily.
 Polycarbonate can be broken in this condition, but it takes more effort.
 If handled carefully, one can continue to use the gel until it becomes too dark to be usable.
 (Unlike Acetate and Polyester colours which lighten with usage, Polycarbonate filters actually darken during their service life.)

 As mentioned, coloured glass had been around for centuries, but after the coming of electric light and gelatin, it saw only limited stage usage except in border lights and some low to medium wattage fixtures.
-Today, it may still be found, but these uses have been mostly supplanted by plastic colour media, and now by coloured LEDs which require no filters because they emit light at given wavelengths, thus actually shining in a given colour.
+Today, it may still be found, but these uses have been mostly supplanted by plastic colour media, and now by coloured LEDs which require no filters because they emit light at given wavelengths, thus actually shining in a narrow range of a colour.